 #1: Over-The-Collar Slide-On Bandana (No-Tie Design, Stays Put All Day)

-Your dog shakes off regular bandanas within five minutes, leaving a trail of fabric across the dog park.
-This slide-through collar style solves that—it threads onto your dog’s existing collar so you can swap patterns in 10 seconds without any knots or fuss.
+If your dog shakes off regular bandanas after five minutes, leaving a trail of fabric across the dog park, then this slide-through collar style is for you.
+It threads onto your dog’s existing collar so you can change up his patterns in ten seconds without any knots to tie.

-Cut an 18×18-inch square from pre-washed cotton (the geometric print in the photo scales perfectly for small to medium dogs).
-Fold it into a triangle, then fold the long edge down about 3 inches to create a tube wide enough for your collar to slide through.
-Topstitch along the bottom edge, leaving both triangle ends open.
-Your collar threads through this tunnel, sandwiching the bandana between collar and neck so it can’t slip off during zoomies.
+Cut a 18×18-inch square of pre-washed cotton.
+I chose the geometric print in the photo, but any small to medium print will do.
+Fold the square into a triangle and fold the long edge down about 3 inches to make a tube wide enough for your dog’s collar to fit through.
+Then, sew along the bottom edge, leaving both triangle ends open.
+Thread your dog’s collar through the “tunnel”, and you’re all set!
+The collar will sandwich the bandana between it and your dog’s neck so it won’t slip off during zoomies.

-Make five from a fat quarter bundle and rotate weekly.
-Your dog associates bandana-on with adventure time, and you’ll get compliments that nobody believes came from your sewing machine.
-For more creative costume ideas that coordinate beautifully, check out these 10 Creative Designs for a DIY Slinky Dog Costume.
+Learn how to sew these adorable dog bandanas from a fat quarter bundle and rotate your bandanas weekly.
+Your dog will learn to associate bandana-on with adventure time and you’ll get complimented for a sewing job that nobody would believe came from your sewing machine.
+Check out our top 10 Creative Designs for a DIY Slinky Dog Costume.

 📸 Photo credit: Instagram @doseofgoosedog